Have a House That Cleans Itself

 "It's about changing what's around you so that you can go on with what you're doing and what you're doing does not generate more and more mess.
 I think that's key," Clark says.

 Readers will also experience freedom from the guilt that people often feel when their homes are always messy.

 "The bottom line is let your house clean itself," Clark says, "and then you can enjoy your family, and enjoy your spaces, and enjoy your Lord without that hanging like a big black cloud over your shoulders."

-For more of Clark’s tips, check out her two blogs, www.thehousethatcleansitself.com and www.tipsfromtulip.com.
+For more of Clark's tips, check out her blog, www.thehousethatcleansitself.com.

-For more information about her fiction series, including her latest novel, Whispers from the Bayou, visit http://www.mindystarnsclark.com/.
+For more information about her fiction series, visit www.mindystarnsclark.com.

 Purchase your copy of The House That Cleans Itself.